ONDC-Official/log-validation-utility/README.md

 - Common in food delivery (RET11)
 - Enhanced customer experience with real-time updates

-### Flow 00C - Replacement (Partial) [v1.2.5 only]
+### Flow 00C - Exchange flow [v1.2.5 only]

-**Purpose**: Replace defective or wrong items after delivery**When to use**: Customer received wrong/damaged items needing replacement**Key characteristics**:
+**Purpose**: Initiate replacement request for defective or wrong items after delivery
+**When to use**: Customer received wrong/damaged items needing replacement
+**Key characteristics**:

-- Post-delivery replacement process
+- Initiates replacement process after delivery
-- Can be partial or full replacement
-- Includes reverse pickup and new delivery
+- Only includes the update call to request replacement
+- Does NOT track the actual replacement fulfillment

 ```shell
 curl --location 'https://log-validation.ondc.org/api/validate' \